 Federal Bureau of Statistics has been carrying out Labour Force Survey (LFS) since 1963.
 Along the way, the questionnaire and methodology of the survey have been undergoing pertinent improvements to keep current with best practices.
 The questionnaire was revised in 1990 to include probing questions on marginal economic activities, likely to be carried out mostly by women and tend to go unrecorded with conventional questions.
 The questionnaire was further improved in 1995 to reckon with the size and composition of migration and informal sector.
 The scope of the survey was extended in 2001-02 to take the stock of occupational safety and health of employed persons.
 The questionnaire was further articulated for undertaking 1st quarterly LFS 2005-06.
+This practice has since been continuing.
 The surveys conducted so far are given at Annexure-I.

-2. This report presents annual results of LFS 2007-08.
-The pertinent information has been collected from a sample of 36,272 households, divvied up into four distinct, nationally representative samples, each enumerated in a given quarter.
+2. This report presents annual results of LFS 2008-09.
+The pertinent information has been collected from a sample of 36,400 households divvied up into four distinct, nationally representative samples, each enumerated in a given quarter.